Community of St John Baptist

 PictureSister Helen Margaret, foundress of CSJB in America

 The CSJB Sisters came to the United States in 1874 through the generosity of the Folsom family of New York.
-Helen Folsom joined the Community in 1871 and became Sr. Helen Margaret.
-The Folsoms donated their former home to become the first St. John Baptist House.
+Helen Stuyvesant Folsom joined the Community in 1871 and became Sr. Helen Margaret.
+The Folsoms donated their former home on the Lower East Side of Manhattan to become the first St. John Baptist House.

 Picture

-In 1900 the Community bought land in Mendham, New Jersey.
-In 1908 St. Marguerite's orphanage was built there, and a new convent followed in 1915.
-In 1929 St. John Baptist School moved from New York City to Mendham.
+In 1900 the Community bought land in Mendham, New Jersey and in 1908 St. Marguerite's orphanage was built there.
+A new convent followed in 1915, and the St. John Baptist School moved from New York City to Mendham

 Picture